forthebadge/for-the-badge/README.md

 * You Didn't Ask For This
 * That's how they get you
 * It's not a lie if you believe it
+* Fake it till you make it
+* Shia surprise
+* NOT user friendly